JoeGannon/agusmakmun.github.io/_posts/2019-08-18-how-to-write-a-wow-addon.md

 end
 ```

 Now your addon is bootstrapped with Ace.
-What changed is how the addon is initialized and the new `OnInitialize` and `OnEnable` methods. `OnInitialize` can be used to register events, create hooks, and anything else we might need to do on startup.
+What changed is how the addon is initialized and the new `OnInitialize` and `OnEnable` methods. `OnInitialize` can be used to register events, create hooks, and anything else you might need to do on startup.

 If it all worked you should see `Hello from Ace Console` printed when you log in.
 Open the mailbox and follow random
 players, those should still work too.